Michelle Busha: Blue Earth State Trooper Hitchhiker Murder On ID’s ‘Jane Doe’

 A Little Something Extra About The Michelle Busha Case

-- When detectives pulled the body from the ditch, Busha was lying face up and had a cord around her neck.
+- When detectives pulled the body from the ditch, the woman was lying face up and had a cord around her neck.
 Floating alongside the body were thick corn stalks and trash, according to Mavdisk.

 - The woman’s hair was also shaved, except for one small spot.
 At the time, it was thought that the murder could have been connected to a cult of some sort.

-- The thick calluses on the dead woman’s feet gave a small clue that she was a hitchhiker or runaway.
+- The thick callouses on the dead woman’s feet gave a small clue that she was a hitchhiker or runaway.

 - Nelson pulled off Jane Doe Michelle Busha’s fingernails while she was still alive, according to the Faribalt County Register.